Russia gets $15 million gas payment from Ukraine, cut off averted

-The money is enough to cover 45.6 million cubic meters of gas, or about five days of supply at current rates of delivery, Gazprom said by e-mail.
+The money is enough to cover 45.6 million cubic metres of gas, or about five days of supply at current rates of delivery, Gazprom said by e-mail.

 Gazprom had warned that supply to Kiev could be cut off as soon as Friday if no payment was made.